Join us!

 Graduate Students

-All PhD graduate students must apply through the Microbiology Graduate Program or the Plant Biology Graduate Program.
-I am unable to support Masters students at this time.
-Applications (no GRE scores) are due December 1 (MB) and January 15 (PB) for admission the following Fall.
+All graduate students must apply and be accepted into the Microbiology or Plant Biology graduate program.
+Applications (no GRE scores) are due December 1st (MB) and January 15th (PB) for admission the following Fall.
 I strongly encourage prospective students to email me in late Summer/early Fall well before the program deadline.
 Please include your CV (tips here and here), and a brief statement describing 1) How your previous experiences have prepared you for work in our lab, and 2) Why the Choudoir Lab is a good fit for you!
-(Check out this resource on How to apply for graduate student positions by Dr. Khadempour.)

-Current funded graduate positions are posted under “Current Opportunities.”
-I enthusiastically support external fellowships, including the NSF GRFP and/or other programs and funding opportunities.
-Be sure to reach out as soon as possible if you would like to collaborate on your fellowship application. ***Note, the MB and PB Graduate Program’s ability to support non-resident international students is limited due to added tuition expenses (see NCSU resources for international students).***
+Dr. Choudoir enthusiastically support external fellowships, including the NSF GRFP and/or other programs and funding opportunities. ***Note, the MB and PB Graduate Program’s ability to support non-resident international students is limited due to added tuition expenses (see NC State resources for international students).***

 Postdoctoral Researchers

-Current funded postdoc positions are posted under “Current Opportunities.”
-Perspective postdocs interested in pursuing independent fellowships should email me to discuss potential projects.
+Perspective postdocs who have identified independent fellowships should email Dr. Choudoir to discuss potential projects.
 Funding opportunities include NSF PRFB, USDA AFRI NIFA, L’Oréal USA, and others.

 Undergraduate students

-Undergraduate research is a fantastic opportunity to build valuable skills to advance diverse future career goals.
+Undergraduate research is a fantastic opportunity to build valuable skills supporting diverse future career goals.
 All undergraduate research positions are paid hourly, through work study, or for course credits (see here).
-Interested undergraduates should email me with a short statement describing your motivations and preparedness (i.e., coursework, previous lab or field experience) for working in the lab.
+Interested undergraduates should email Dr. Choudoir with a short statement describing your motivations and preparedness (i.e., coursework, previous lab or field experience) for working in the lab.
 Previous research experience is not required!